QuangNguyenLong/pcprep/README.md

 ### Screen area

-This program is currently still in development.
-This function print the screen proportion (estimated by the bounding box) of the 8 tiles given by upper "tilling" example command.
+This program is currently in development.
+This program print the screen proportion (estimated by the bounding box) of the 8 tiles given by upper "tilling" example command.

 <br/>`screen_area`<br/>